 To achieve these targets, TARMAKBIR organizes or participates in seminars, meetings and congresses where industry, academia and public representatives gather.
 Additionally, TARMAKBIR monitors and announces to its members anything that would be beneficial such as national and international improvements, exhibitions, tender notices and news.

 Why agricultural machinery sector is important?

-However, it should be made by using minimum resources and input consumption and by increasing productivity with possible lower costs.
-Also this should be done with minimum environmental harm and intervention, in the most possible short term and a small number of processes, independent from the climatic conditions as much as possible.
-In this respect, production techniques and vehicles which are traditional should be abandoned.
-Tools which are appropriate for modern agricultural mechanization and technologies should be used.
+The population of the world has been increasing as well as that of Turkey each year.
+Parallel to this case, agricultural production of the world must increase to satisfy the food consumption level of the world population.
+However, it should be achieved by minimizing resource use and other input consumption while increasing productivity with possible lower costs.
+Also this should be attained together with a minimum environmental harm and in a respectful manner to the nature, in the most possible short term and a small number of processes, independent from the climatic conditions as much as possible; where we could call this as “sustainable development”.
+In this respect, traditional production techniques and vehicles should be abandoned and the tools which are appropriate to modern agricultural mechanization technologies must be preferred.

 Agricultural Machinery Industry in Turkey